Soft tissue

 • Atypia far in excess of what is seen in round cell liposarcoma, which retains its monotony (a clue to a tumor driven by a translocation)

-• PLS typically has a complex karyotype
+• Typically has a complex karyotype

-• Round cell sarcomas (Ewing, BCOR-CCNB3, CIC-DUX4, etc.):
+• Round cell sarcomas (Ewing, BCOR::CCNB3, CIC::DUX4, etc.):

 • Low grade areas and lipoblasts can be particularly informative